christopheraue/m-ruby-concurrently/USAGE.md

 Unicorns!
 ```

-`concurrently{}` is a shortcut for `concurrent_proc{}.call_and_forget`.
+[Kernel#concurrently][] is a shortcut for [Concurrently::Proc#call_and_forget][]
-{Concurrently::Proc#call_and_forget} does not evaluate its code right away but
+which in turn does not evaluate its code right away but schedules it to run
-schedules it to run during the next iteration of the event loop.
-But, since the
+during the next iteration of the event loop.
+But, since the root evaluation did
-root evaluation did not await anything the event loop has never been entered
+not await anything the event loop has never been entered and the evaluation of
-and the evaluation of the concurrent proc has never been started.
+the concurrent proc has never been started.

 A more subtle variation of this behavior occurs in the following scenario: